SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 ### Application metrics are not exposed

-In case you want to scrape metrics from application which do not expose them, you can use telegraf operator.
+In case you want to scrape metrics from an application which does not expose a Prometheus endpoint, you can use telegraf operator.
 It will scrape metrics according to configuration and expose them on port `9273` so Prometheus will be able to scrape them.

 For example to expose metrics from nginx Pod, you can use the following annotations: